 So to answer my question, ‘When is an Idol is not an Idol?’
 When it is not used in the commission of religious devotion.
 When Jesus said, “if I be lifted up, I will draw all men to Myself,” he sure wasn’t talking about a crucifix containing ‘another Jesus’ or a painted piece of cement from Norway.
 We as Bible believers look forward to seeing Him face-to-face – only then will we see the true Jesus.
 Maranatha!!

-See http://www.blogtalkradio.com/rapturereadyradio/2018/04/21/scattered-sheep-report-with-jackie-alnor for Scattered Sheep Report, my blogcast on the same topic
+See https://www.youtube.com/watch?v=dmYVCSu0mSY my blogcast on the same topic